 Exploring a Potential New Prader-Willi Syndrome Treatment

-A Phase 3 trial investigating LV-101 (intranasal carbetocin) in Prader-Willi syndrome is in an extension period for patients with PWS.
+Our Phase 3 trial evaluated LV-101 (intranasal carbetocin) as a potential treatment for hyperphagia and anxiousness and distress behaviors in individuals with Prader-Willi syndrome.
 Learn more about the trial here (NCT03649477).

 Looking to the Future of Prader-Willi Syndrome Treatment